PartyDAO/party-protocol/docs/crowdfund.md

 - `IERC721 nftContract`: The ERC721 contract of the NFT being bought.
 - `uint40 duration`: How long this crowdfund has to bid on an NFT, in seconds.
 - `uint96 maximumPrice`: Maximum amount of ETH this crowdfund will pay for an NFT.
 If zero, no maximum.

+### CollectionBatchBuyCrowdfund Crowdfunds

+`CollectionBatchBuyCrowdfund`s are created via the `createCollectionBatchBuyCrowdfund()` function. `CollectionBatchBuyCrowdfund`s:

+- Are trying to buy multiple NFTs of _any_ token ID on an ERC721 contract.
+- While active, users can contribute ETH.
+- Succeeds if the host executes an arbitrary call with values through `batchBuy()` which successfully acquires eligible NFTs.
+- Fails if the `expiry` time passes before acquiring an eligible NFT.

+#### Crowdfund Specific Creation Options

+- `IERC721 nftContract`: The ERC721 contract of the NFT being bought.
+- `bytes32 nftTokenIdsMerkleRoot`: The merkle root of the token IDs that can be bought.
+If null, any token ID in the collection can be bought.
+- `uint96 maximumPrice`: Maximum amount of ETH this crowdfund will pay for an NFT.
+If zero, no maximum.

 ### AuctionCrowdfund Crowdfunds